top of page

 Submission Instructions

 All abstracts should be formatted to include the following sections: Title, Authors (listing the complete names and institutions of all contributing authors), Background, Objective, Methods, Results, and Conclusions.
 The total character count for the abstract text—excluding the title and author information—must not exceed 1,900 characters, not including spaces.
 Authors may include one table or figure if desired.
 The entire abstract must fit on one page.
-Please upload the abstract as a one-page document (Word or PDF) by 5:00 PM CDT on December 1, 2025.
+Please upload the abstract as a one-page document (Word or PDF) by 5:00 PM CDT on January 1, 2026.

 PUT THOSE HELPING HANDS TO WORK